githubnext/blocks/docs/developing blocks/00 intro.md

 the search box at the top of the block picker to search blocks in the repo.
 If your repo is private, only people with access to the repo can see and use your blocks.

+### Style guide and conventions

+- `Blocks`, capitalized, refers to the product.
+The proper name is `GitHub Blocks`.
+- `blocks`, uncapitalized, refers to specific blocks, abstract blocks, or to blocks _en masse_.
+- `file blocks` and `folder blocks` refer to the two kinds of blocks that are possible today.